SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/catalog-table/hive.md

   - hive
 ---

-Reads data from or writes data to Hive tables managed by your workspace's Metastore.
+Reads and writes data Hive tables that are managed by the execution environment's Metadata catalog (Metastore).

 :::note
 Please choose the provider as `Hive` on properties page.